ckdextergames/Icarus_mods/README.md

    * Workshop repair kits can be crafted in the Fabricator
    * The Larkwell Beta bakcpack has higher stats (more slots, reduced carry weights, increased ammo capacity and reload speed for rifles, etc)
 		-- ***NOTE:*** This enhanced bakcpack has been removed from SuperDeluxe and is now its own mod (see the [Tactical Backpack](#18) mod below)
-   * Much higher chances to mine a voxel in one swing and harvest a tree with one chop
    * More food buff slots
    * The MXC furnace smelts like an electric furnace
-   * The Larkwell arrow and crossbow bolt bundles contain 50, not 25 per pack
    * The Crumbed Saltwater Fish Filet is a "powerfood," giving 200 max health and stamina, and 30% stamina regeneration.
 Slightly increased recipe requirements.
 * JimK72's Custom_Puck_Lights and Camera_Distance mods (as-is)
 * Critfail's "Blessing of Tartarus" mod (as-is)